KinesteX/KinesteX-SDK-Kotlin/ContentAPI.md

 - **API Key**: You must have a valid API key provided by KinesteX.
 - **Company Name**: Your company's name as registered with KinesteX.
-- **Dependencies**: Ensure you have Kotlin Coroutines in your project and latest version of KinesteXSDK.
-Check latest version [here](https://jitpack.io/#KinesteX/KinesteX-SDK-Kotlin)
+- **Dependencies**: Ensure you have Kotlin Coroutines in your project and the latest version of KinesteXSDK.
+Check the latest version [here](https://jitpack.io/#KinesteX/KinesteX-SDK-Kotlin).

 ### Fetching Content